wemgl/dalia/README.md

 ```

 ## Installation
-Dalia can only be installed from source at the moment.
-To install it make sure you have [Rust](https://www.rust-lang.org/tools/install)
-installed.
-Then, clone this repo and run this command from inside the `dalia` directory and make sure that the resulting executable is
-on your `$PATH`:
+Install like any other Rust crate with:
 ```
-$ cargo install --path .
+$ cargo install dalia
 ```
-Next, add the following line to your shell configuration file:
+Then, add the following line to your shell configuration file:
 ```
 $ eval "$(/path/to/cmd/dalia aliases)"
 ```